carlessanchezalonso/carlessanchezalonso.github.io/_posts/2020-11-24-cosmology.md

 desc: Setting up the context for other future posts
 ---

 In this blog I will be posting about a variety of topics.
-Some of them will be unconnected to each other but several of them will have some link to cosmology as a context, because that is the field I work on.
+Some of them will be unconnected to each other but frequently they will have some link to cosmology as a context, because that is the field I work on.
 Therefore, I thought it would be appropriate to start by a brief descrition of cosmology as a field of study in physics.
-Later on I will also introduce galaxy surveys, which is even closer to what I actually do, but let's start by the basics and the big picture.
+Later on, I will also introduce galaxy surveys, which is even closer to what I actually do, but let's start by the basics and the big picture.

 Cosmology is the branch of physics that studies the origin, evolution and structure of the Universe as a whole, and it was mainly developed in the twentieth century, definitely moving from philosophy to science.
-Modern cosmology is based on the belief that the place we occupy in the Universe is not special, statement that we know as the cosmological principle.
+Modern cosmology is based on the belief that the place we occupy in the Universe is not special, statement that we know as the *cosmological principle*.
 In particular, it states that the Universe is homogeneous and isotropic.
 Needless to say, the cos- mological principle is not exact, but an approximation that holds better and better the larger the length scales we consider.